sebmate/MagicQuartz-TechDemo/README.md

 ## Known Issues

+### AMS1117 Voltage Regulator
-* **AMS1117 Failure**: The "MEGA 2560 PRO" board uses an AMS1117 5V voltage regulator which can develop an internal short circuit and as a result pass the external DC/DC converter voltage (as described above, typically 7.5V) to the rest of the circuit.
+The "MEGA 2560 PRO" board may use an "AMS1117" 5V voltage regulator of questionable quality, see [Note: Linear Regulator Woes – When is an AMS1117 not an AMS1117?](https://goughlui.com/2021/03/27/note-linear-regulator-woes-when-is-an-ams1117-not-an-ams1117).
+It may develop an internal short and pass the input voltage (as described above, typically 7.5V) to the rest of the circuit.
 This may not only damage the other components (including the ATmega2560), it also increases the level of the sinusoidal signal generated.
 Consequently, the inverter may generate too high a voltage and damage the turntable.

+The problem can possibly be solved by one of the following approaches:

+* Replacing the "AMS1117" with another "1117"-type regulator from a renowned manufacturer (e.g. LM 1117 by Texas Instruments), purchased from a reputable electronics distributor.
+An additional 10uF tantalum capacitor may also be connected to the output of the voltage regulator.
+* Supplying the 5V voltage for the "MEGA 2560 PRO" board from an external voltage converter, such as the second DC/DC converter.
-The problem may be mitigated by connecting a 5.1V zener diode between GND and 5V (see [images/Zener-Diode-Protection.png](images/Zener-Diode-Protection.png)) and adding a fuse between the DC/DC converter and the motherboard.
+* Connecting a 5.1V zener diode between GND and 5V (see [images/Zener-Diode-Protection.png](images/Zener-Diode-Protection.png)) and adding a fuse between the DC/DC converter and the motherboard.
 At full load (i.e. when the optical sensor is connected), the mainboard draws about 100mA at 7.5V.
 The fuse should be sized accordingly (100mA, fast).
 If the AMS1117 fails and passes a higher voltage to the 5V rail, the zener diode limits this voltage to 5.1V and passes the excess current to GND, causing the fuse to blow.

 ## Parts Lists